 - Muscle Cramps

 Please note: this resource is not intended for use as a self-diagnostic tool.
 If you experience any sports- or activity-related injury that does not resolve itself in a few days with rest and over-the-counter anti-inflammatory drugs, let your physician know.
-Only a medical professional can diagnose your sports injury.
-(Schedule an appointment with a sports medicine physician in Phoenix, Mesa, or Tempe online or by calling 602-553-3113.)
+Only a medical professional can diagnose your sports injury. ( with a sports medicine physician in Phoenix, Mesa, or Tempe online or by calling 602-553-3113.)

 A sprain is an injury to a ligament – typically caused when a ligament stretches too far or in an unnatural direction.
 A ligament is a thick, tough, fibrous tissue that connects bones together.
 The most commonly injured ligaments in the lower leg are the ankle and knee.
 Sprain severity is described by three grades, which range from minor stretching/tearing to total rupture.